thebodster/clients-oriented-ftp/readme.txt

 4. Complete the information there and wait for the correct installation message.

 Congratulations!
 ProjectSend is now installed and ready for action!
-You may login with the default username "admin" and your new password.
+You may login with you new username and password.

 --------------------------------------------------------------------------------------------